WawonaNews.com - January 2025

 - BUILDINGS AND GROUNDS PROJECTS UPDATE

-- DISCUSSION OF FUNDRAISING ACTIVITIES
+- FUNDRAISING EFFORTS

 - BOARD MEMBER COMMENTS